Pachysandra Terminalis: A Shady Ground Cover Option

 Growing Problems

-Planting your spurge ground cover in direct sunlight will cause yellowing of leaves.
-Giving it too much water can stress the plant, and young plants are more susceptible to damage by temperature extremes.
+Direct sunlight causes leaves to yellow, too much water can cause stress, and young plants are more susceptible to damage by temperature extremes.

-Plants that make their way out of the garden bed should be controlled, either through digging them up, or applying targeted herbicides.
+Plants that make their way out of the garden bed should be controlled.

 Diseases

-You’ll only face growing problems and diseases in your pachysandra ground cover if you don’t maintain consistent watering frequency, or choose a soil that has poor drainage.
-Over watering and planting in soil that holds too much water will result stem and root rotting.
-Leaf blight can be a serious problem and would require an organic fungicide application to get rid of effectively.
+You’ll only face growing problems and diseases in your Pachysandra ground cover if you don’t maintain consistent watering frequency or choose soil with poor drainage.
+Overwatering and planting in soil that holds too much water will result stem and root rotting.
+Leaf blight can be a serious problem.

 Pests

-Keep an eye out for different types of scale insects and mites in your Japanese pachysandra.
-If you see any of these pests on your plant, make sure to use an organic insecticide to get rid of them right away.
+Keep an eye out for different types of scale insects and mites.
+If you see any of these pests on your plant, treat with neem oil.

 Frequently Asked Question